Costco Carpet Review: Pros and Cons

 The Services Are Subcontracted

 Costco doesn’t carry out its carpeting services themselves.
 Instead, they hire subcontractors to do it for them.
-This means the sales representative that comes to your home, and the people installing the carpet, aren’t actually from Costco.
+This means the sales representative that comes to your home and the people installing the carpet aren’t actually from Costco.
 As such, this presents an issue if things go wrong with the carpet.
 You won’t be able to contact Costco directly, as they’ll say it’s the subcontractor’s problem, not theirs.
 Plus, while Costco is a reliable and established brand, who’s to say the subcontractors are too?

 Only Available To Members

-Hard To Comparison Shop
+Hard To Compare Shop

-Coscto Carpet Review: The Conclusion
+Costco Carpet Review: The Conclusion

 In truth, it mostly depends on whether or not you’re an existing Costco member.
-If you are, then this service may be ideal for you as you can stroll in when you like, look at the samples, and reap the membership rewards afterward.
+If you are, this service may be ideal for you as you can stroll in when you like, look at the samples, and reap the membership rewards afterward.

 Need an Install or Repair?